 Keep chemical application instructions and growing information organized in a 3-ring binder or photo box so they are easy to access.
 Create a separate section for manuals, fertilizer rates, planting notes, and photos tracking your garden's progress from year to year.

-Take a large bucket saved from laundry detergent or paint and fill it half way with sand and the used motor oil from your car.
-(Yes I said used motor oil) Clean and sharpen your shovels and other cutters and place into the sand and oil to store.
-The oil will keep the tools from rusting and the sand will help to keep a sharp edge.
+Take a large bucket and fill it half way with sand and the used motor oil from your car.
+Clean and sharpen your shovels and other cutters and place into the sand and oil to store.